HowDoIGitHelp/CMSC23MDNotes/mdNotes/functional_programming/functional_programming_basics.md

 This means that the expression`(plus 3)` will have the same meaning regardless of the way you define `plus`.
 The expression `(plus 3)` has a special name, it is called a **partial application**.
-When you apply a function that is supposed to accept $n$ parameters to $m$ values (where $m<n$), this means is that you're supplying the function less parameters than it is expecting.
+When you apply a function that is supposed to accept $n$ parameters to $m$ values (where $m<n$), i.e. you are supplying the function *less parameters* than it is expecting.
 Instead of getting the value, you get a partial application of that function which will evaluate to a *closure*.

-The process of converting a multi parameter function or lambda to a nested single parameter lambda is called **currying**.
+The process of converting a multiparameter function or lambda to a nested single parameter lambda is called **currying**.
 This term is named after the mathematician Haskell Brooks Curry, which is the same Haskell, the programming language is named after.